haydeserrano/CS-Portfolio/README.md

 **6. Future design approach?**
 I’ll sketch high-level workflows first, then break them into microservices and data contracts—this keeps the design modular and testable.

+###  CS 250: Sprint Review and Retrospective
+**Artifact:** Module 7 Sprint Review and Retrospective
+**Course:** CS 250 – Software Development Lifecycle

+####  Reflection

+**How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?**
+I’ve learned that user stories are key to understanding what clients actually need.
+They helped me break big ideas into small, focused tasks that developers like me! can act on right away.
+Writing them from the user’s point of view kept my focus on usability and outcomes.

+**How do I approach developing programs?
+What Agile processes do I hope to incorporate into my future development work?**
+I now approach development using short, focused iterations.
+I plan, build, and review quickly, thanks to Scrum.
+I really like the rhythm of sprints, daily stand-ups, and retrospectives.
+They help me stay organized and reflect on how to do better each time.

+**What does it mean to be a good team member in software development?**
+To me, it means being reliable, communicating clearly, and helping your team succeed not just yourself.
+When I acted as Scrum Master, I saw how valuable teamwork and clear communication are.
+Even when life interrupted me during a sprint, Agile gave the structure to adapt and still move forward.